eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 <figure align=center>
     <img src="images/route_delete.jpg" >
-    <figcaption>Figure 6. route deletion<figcaption>
+    <figcaption>Figure 6. rib deletion<figcaption>
 </figure>

-Route deletion is handled in rib_process(), then zebra_rnh_refresh_dependents() also handles route withdrawal case.
+Rib deletion for interface down or route withdrawal is handled in rib_process(), then zebra_rnh_refresh_dependents() also handles route withdrawal case.

 #### Data Structure Modifications
-No data structure modification is required as it leverages Zebra's NHG dependents chain.
+No Zebra original data structure modification is required as it leverages Zebra's NHG dependents chain.

 #### Fast Convergence Handling
-TODO
+Fast convergence for route withdrawal is also handled in the zebra_rnh_refresh_dependents().
+The detailed is in the next section.

 ### The Handling of zebra_rnh_refresh_dependents()
 TODO